jekyll/jekyll/docs/_docs/pages.md

 ### For plugin developers

-While end-users need not take any extra action due to this change, plugin authors depending on the existing behavior *may* need to make minor changes to their plugins.
+While end-users do not need to take any extra action due to this change, plugin authors depending on the existing behavior *may* need to make minor changes to their plugins.

 If a `Jekyll::Page` subclass' `to_liquid` method calls `super`, it will have to be slightly modified.